warbe-maker/warbe-maker.github.io/_posts/2020-10-02-Dictionary-instantly-ordered.markdown

    Dim vbc As VBComponent

    For each vbc in ThisWorkbook.VBProject.VBComponents
+      ' order_bykey and case_sensitive are defaults
       DctAdd dct, vbc, vbc.name, seq:=seq_ascending
    Next vbc

 End Sub
 ```
+### Installation
+Download [_mDct.bas_](https://gitcdn.link/repo/warbe-maker/Common-VBA-Dictionary-Procedures/master/mDct.bas) and import it into your VB-Project.
+Alternatively you may fork the [Github repo Common-VBA-Dictionary-Procedures](https://github.com/warbe-maker/Common-VBA-Dictionary-Procedures).

 ### Development, test, maintenance
-- The dedicated _Common Component Workbook_ Dct.xlsm is the development, test, and maintenance environment.
+- The dedicated _Common Component Workbook_ Dct.xlsm (see Github repo) is the development, test, and maintenance environment.
 - The procedure _Test\_DctAdd_ in module _mTest_ provides a fully automated regression test, obligatory after any kind of code modification
 - The procedure _Test\_DctAddPerfornance_ in module _mTest_ provides an example for a performance test.
 In order to trace the execution time the tests make use of  the _mErrHndlr_ module (not required for the _DctAdd_ procedure)
 - The _DctAdd_ procedure uses the _ErrMsg_ procedure in module _mBasic_